dnbt777/Tsunami/README.md

 ## ⚠️⚠️WARNING⚠️⚠️
-⚠️⚠️⚠️ AUTOMATED ANALYSIS OF LARGE AMOUNTS OF DATA CAN BE EXTREMELY EXPENSIVE IF YOU'RE NOT CAUTIOUS ⚠️⚠️⚠️
+⚠️⚠️⚠️ AUTOMATED ANALYSIS OF LARGE AMOUNTS OF DATA CAN BE EXTREMELY EXPENSIVE ⚠️⚠️⚠️

 Make sure you know what you are doing and use cheaper models, such as Haiku, until you are familiar with the program.